 An expansion has been in the works for several years and in 2018 it became reality.
 There are now TWO Open Studio Weekends taking place in November.
-The City will be split geographically into Uptown and Downtown.
+The City will be split geographically into loosely southern and northern sections.
 The public poll leaned toward a two-weekend format and it was a success.
 The exciting move resulted in our visitors having more time to view the art and to visit multiple artists and locations on one or both weekends.
 In addition, the artists had the opportunity to visit other artists' work on the alternate weekend.

-Again, the city will be split loosely into north and south halves.
-The south opening on November 9 & 10 and the north on November 16 & 17.
+The southern half is opening on November 9 & 10 and the northern on November 16 & 17.
 Please like us on Facebook.

 OSH has become an event that the artists and the public anticipate and it has grown in the past five years to over 400 artists that specialize in painting, sculpture, murals, jewelry, pottery, fiber arts, graphic design, digital art, video, interactive installations, etc., any and all genres, ages and skill levels.
 Musicians, dancers, poets and other artists perform as well.Click here to see the promotional spot produced by Connecticut Public Broadcasting's Learning Lab